The CodeScene MCP Server exposes CodeScene’s Code Health analysis as local AI-friendly tools.

 Getting Started with CodeScene MCP

 3. Add the MCP Server to your AI assistant.
-See the detailed instructions for your environment here.
+See the detailed instructions for your environment in the installation guide.

 4. Copy the file AGENTS.md to your repository.
 This file guides AI agents on how to use the MCP, e.g. rules to safeguard AI coding.